-The public and private agencies are collaborated with in developing the City's Five Year Consolidated Plan and Annual Action Plans.
+The public and private agencies are collaborated with in developing the City's Five- Year Consolidated Plan and Annual Action Plans.
 City department heads, Mayor and City Council are also involved in all plan development.
-The City of Rogers does have limited resources to address the many priorities identified in making collaboration a key success to meeting the needs of our residents.
-The City will continue to seek cooperative working partnerships to leverage the City's 2020 Program Year allocation.
+The City of Rogers does have limited resources to address the many priorities identified in making collaboration a key success to meet the needs of our residents.
+The City will continue to seek cooperative working partnerships to leverage the City's 2021 Program Year allocation.

-City Staff and representatives of the local public housing authority, private housing resources, health service providers, social service agencies, as well as agencies that deal with youth and homeless communicate and work well together to the benefit of the residents of Rogers.
+City Staff and representatives of the local public housing authority, private housing resources, health service providers, social service agencies, as well as agencies that deal with youth and homeless communicate and work well together for the benefit of the residents of Rogers.
 The City shares timely news announcements through press releases.
-Notices of special interest to social service agencies are forwarded to agency representatives by the CDBG Administrator.
+Notices of special interest to social service agencies are forwarded to agency representatives by the Community Development Block Grant (CDBG) Administrator.